 - Upon approval of your application, entry payment and/or deposit becomes non-refundable and will not be refunded in the event the team does not participate in the World Championship

-- In the event of inclement weather, the tournament will be postponed until Sunday, November 22, 2020.
+- In the event of inclement weather, the tournament will be postponed until Sunday, May 23, 2021.
+Please plan accordingly.